blakewilson/blake.id/_posts/why-babel-doesnt-transpile-prepend-append-matches.md

 ---
 title: Why Babel Doesn't Transpile prepend(), append(), matches(), etc.
 date: "2019-07-03T00:00:00-0700"
-description: ""
 ---

 [Babel](https://babeljs.io/) is an [EMCAScript](https://en.wikipedia.org/wiki/ECMAScript) transpiler that can be used to input modern JavaScript and export JavaScript that is backwards compatible for older browsers.
 This works really well, however, I noticed recently that a few methods didn't transpile when testing for Internet Explorer 11.
 In specific, I noticed `prepend()`, `append()`, and `matches()` were not transpiling.

 After looking into this further, I found that these methods in particular are what are known as [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
 These are not actually apart of the ECMAScript spec, therefore Babel will not transpile them.
 To determine if a method is a Web API, I like to take a look at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/) under "Specification."
 There you'll find if it is apart of the DOM (Web API), or if it is apart of ECMAScript.